This is generally a function of the size and type of law firm, and how quickly they can respond to our work.

 A website for a boutique firm will generally take 60 to 90 days.
 Here we are discussing a group with six, eight or up to about fifteen lawyers, with four or five practice areas.
 And at this level, we begin to build more complex structures into websites, where the firm wants an attorney bio that “pulls” data from a practices, or summaries of representative matters.

-DLS might take 90 days, or even longer, for a medium-size firm, of, say fifteen to thirty or forty lawyers.
+DLS might take 90 to 120 days, or even longer, for a medium-size firm, of, say fifteen to thirty or forty lawyers.
 Here there are likely to be multiple types of attorneys, from partners, requiring full-featured biographies, to associates, or even non-attorney personnel, who require only a short bio — or no bio at all.